KerstenDoering/CPI-Pipeline/ReadMe.rst

 - You can reproduce any APG cross-validation run by commenting out lines 188 and 189 in scripts/APG_Pipeline.sh and copying your selected cross-validation splits to CPI-corpora-preparing/splitting/DS.

-- You can reproduce any SL cross-validation run by commenting out lines 205-207 in scripts/ppi-benchmark/Corpora/Makefile and line 93 in scripts/SL_Pipeline.sh (and copying your selected cross-validation splits to ppi-benchmark/Corpora/Splits/DS).
+- You can reproduce any SL cross-validation run by commenting out lines 205-207 in scripts/ppi-benchmark/Corpora/Makefile and line 93 in scripts/SL_Pipeline.sh.
+You also need to copy your selected cross-validation splits to ppi-benchmark/Corpora/Splits/DS.

 Usage of Created Models
 #######################